NZR K class (1932): Preserved locomotives

+The K 900 was originally delivered to Pacific Steel Ltd to be scrapped.
+The Project Team assigned to build a new 27 stand/single strand rod mill decided to save it.
+The project team, led by Malcolm Dawson, persuaded all the contractors and suppliers who were building the mill to help save the K 900 for free.
+In March 1969, the locomotive was moved to a safe location at the works entrance of the mill for easy public access.

-K 900 was donated to MOTAT, and prior to being delivered to the MOTAT site, it was put on display outside Sims Pacific Metals until 1975 when it was replaced by DF 1301.
-It was then transported to the main MOTAT site and placed at the rail pavilion in the company of AB 832, F 180 Meg Merrilies, J 1236, WW 491, and diesel-electric locomotive DA 1400.
-It has remained on display at MOTAT since then, initially in the open but later under a shelter roof.
+K 900 was donated to MOTAT in 1975 when it was replaced by DF 1301.
+It was then transported to the main MOTAT site and placed at the railway pavilion in the company of AB 832, F 180 Meg Merrilies, J 1236, WW 491, and diesel-electric locomotive DA 1400.
+It has remained on display at MOTAT since then, initially in the open, but later under a shelter roof.

 Physically, K 900 retains its original boiler, tender and plate frame, the latter showing evidence of extensive welding repairs due to the weak nature of the original construction.
 It appears much as it was when withdrawn, with the recessed K-style headlight, but with a KA style funnel and a cross-compound pump with twin air reservoirs mounted under the front compressor shields.
-Sometime between 2014 and 2018 K 900 was relocated to the workshop at the Western Springs Railway, and is currently undergoing preservation work.
+Sometime between 2014 and 2018, K 900 was relocated to the workshop at the Western Springs Railway, and is currently undergoing preservation work.
 There have been plans to restore K 900 to working order but so far none have come to be.